-• The Company's properties are subject to pressure from artisanal and illegal miners.
+The Company's properties are subject to pressure from artisanal and illegal miners.

 Several of the Company's mineral interests are located close to, or may even encompass, communities with a longstanding or recent history of small scale, often illegal, mining, in some cases on concessions belonging to the Company.
 Limited economic opportunities in some areas contribute to making gold mining an attractive field of work for local individuals and small associations and companies, who at times view areas located in the Company's concessions as attractive targets for alluvial or hard rock mining; the extent and intensity of the activity varies with the rise and fall of the market price for gold.
 In some cases, local operators (often financed by outsiders), having exhausted development opportunities at their current location, may seek to expand or relocate their activities into areas controlled by the Company or to areas in the vicinity; in other instances, illegal miners may relocate in response to government or private company pressure that has shut down their operations in a different part of the country.
+Some of these operations may be driven as much or more by money laundering agendas of criminal elements than by a profit motive.
 Local and national political and regulatory authorities may come under pressure to support or not impede the ambitions of these local actors, or even be involved in some manner in backing such operations, especially during political transitions.
 The Company patrols its concessions, monitors illegal mining activities and is in regular contact with law enforcement, regulatory, and political authorities to anticipate and manage issues as they arise, however not every incursion can be readily identified, let alone promptly terminated.
 In addition, as the Company's activities expand it may come into contact with or force out illegal miners, with accompanying safety and social risks, including the possibility of provoking social or political mobilization, or even physical violence.
 Furthermore, there is a risk that in the future, due to political, social or other factors, regulators may make decisions to grant rights to artisanal miners that impact the viability of Company projects.